MarcusBarnes/islandora_compound_batch/README.md

 The ingest is a three-step process:

-* Generating a structure file for each compound object.
+1. Generating a structure file for each compound object.
-* Islandora Batch preprocessing: The data is scanned and a number of entries are created in the Drupal database.
-There is minimal processing done at this point, so preprocessing can be completed outside of a batch process.
+2. Batch preprocessing
-* Islandora Batch ingest: The data is actually processed and ingested.
-This happens inside of a Drupal batch.
+3. Batch ingest

 The first step is accomplished by running a standalone PHP script on the directory containing your objects.
 The last two are drush commands similar to those provided by other Islandora Batch modules.
+Details on each step are provided below.

 ## Requirements